Station Crew Gearing Up for Wednesday’s Spacewalk

-Category: Space Hits: 3Expedition 64 Flight Engineer Victor Glover works on U.S. spacesuit maintenance inside the Quest airlock of the International Space Station.
+Category: Space Hits: 12Expedition 64 Flight Engineer Victor Glover works on U.S. spacesuit maintenance inside the Quest airlock of the International Space Station.

 Several Expedition 64 crewmembers are gearing up for the first two spacewalks of 2021.
 The rest of the crew spent Monday on science and maintenance tasks aboard the International Space Station.